 No one can keep the law well enough to please God because God, flat out refuses to accept our human works.
 Keeping the law to earn God’s favor will never satisfy God.
 If you want to know you are saved, you have to get saved God’s way.
 Keeping the law is not God’s way of salvation.

-As far as God is concerned, He absolutely refuses to justify you based on legalism or keeping the law.
-Justification is only by faith.
+As far as God is concerned, He absolutely refuses to justify you on the basis of legalism or keeping the law or religious good works.
+Justification is only by faith, never by works.

 “And the law is not of faith: but, The man that doeth them shall live by them.”
 Galatians 3:12

 Now we get down to where the rubber meets the road.
 The law is not of faith.
 If you think you can please God by keeping the law, think again.
 Law keeping is not how to be saved.

 Law keeping is the opposite of faith.
 God will not accept your law-keeping and God will not accept my law-keeping.
-Getting saved is always God's way or the highway.
+Getting saved is always by faith alone - God's way or the highway.